 If still you feel an inconsolable unrest when you hear “quotas for women”, think about this: it’s not for women.
 It’s a minimum of 30% seats for both genders, male or female.
 This is explicitly the case in the Romanian bill, in the Brazilian I’m not sure but let’s be serious, we all know who’s representation is going to be improved in case such a measure is implemented.

 Only an incompetent country like ours could come up with such a measure!

 Both Brazil and Romania suffer from the developing country complex.
-Brazil’s motto “esse país não tem jeito” (“there’s no solution for this country”) could be easily translated to “Numai la noi așa ceva” (“something like this could only happen in our country”) in Romanian.
+Brazil’s motto “esse país não tem jeito” (“there’s no solution for this country”) could be easily translated to “Numai la noi așa ceva” (“something like this only in our country”) in Romanian.
 In Brazil many people genuinely think gender quotas are a new idea.
 Romania has more progressive countries in its vicinity and therefore tend to be a bit more familiar with the ideas, but that doesn’t mean supporting them.
-Romanians, ironically, are happy to migrate to richer countries and applaud their roads, infrastructure, cleanness, etc. while at the same time bashing their policies and acting like Romania is the last bastion of hope in the fight against the western tragedy of “political correctness” (a term that has started to be abused and is now used to accuse any social measure you disagree with).
+Romanians, ironically, are happy to migrate to richer countries and applaud their roads, infrastructure, cleanness, etc. while at the same time bashing their policies and acting like they’re the last bastion of hope in their home country’s fight against the western tragedy of “political correctness” (a term that has started to be abused and is now used to accuse any social measure you disagree with).
 Of course, luckily these don’t represent the whole spectrum of political ideology in Romania, but they are numerous.